U.S. to bolster missile defences to counter North Korea threat - Hagel

 "And we believe that this young lad ought to be deterred by that.
 And if he's not, we'll be ready."

-Lee Jong-won, an expert on North Korea at Japan's Waseda University, said the planned missile deployment could trigger unpredictable behaviour from Pyongyang.

-"With the measures the United States has announced, the North is likely to object even more ...
-The North's objections could escalate," Lee said.

-The addition of another 14 interceptors amounts to a reversal of an Obama administration decision in 2010 to stop expansion of the missile interceptor system at 30.
+The addition of another 14 interceptors amounts to a reversal of an Obama administration decision in 2010 to stop expansion of the missile interceptor system at 30 interceptors.
 The Bush administration had planned to deploy a total of 44.

 The United States currently has 26 interceptors deployed at Fort Greely and four at Vandenberg Air Force Base in California.

-Congressman Mike Turner, chairman of the House Armed Services Subcommittee on Tactical Air and Land Forces, said the Obama administration had began "to realize the shortcomings of its missile defense strategy."
+Congressman Mike Turner, chairman of the House Armed Services Subcommittee on Tactical Air and Land Forces, said the Obama administration had began "to realize the shortcomings of its missile defence strategy."

 "Now that the administration has decided to see clearly, America can get back on the right course," Howard McKeon, chairman of the House Armed Services Committee, said in a statement, lamenting lost time and resources.